 3.Provide information about the College and perform unofficial transcript evaluations and grade point calculations.
 Guide students (and their parents, if applicable) through the processes of applying for admission and financial aid; offer counseling to assist them in making their transfer decision.
 Maintain records of contacts made and results thereof.

-4.Encourage interested prospective transfer students to visit the campus, either individually or in order to attend information sessions/open houses.
-Provide unofficial evaluations of prior coursework, advice on use of course substitution guides and planning templates, and unofficial advising about courses in progress or planned course work from other colleges and universities.
-Make arrangements for and, where appropriate, participate in interviews, tours, class visits, meetings with coaches and other faculty members, meals and other activities.
-Assist with the planning, promotion and implementation of on-campus information sessions/open houses for transfer students.
+4.Encourage interested prospective students to visit campus, either individually or during larger‐ group programs.
+Provide unofficial evaluations of prior coursework, advice on use of course substitution guides and planning templates, and unofficial advising about courses‐in‐progress or future coursework at other colleges and universities.
+Make arrangements for on‐campus counselor meetings, admission interviews, tours, class visits, meetings with faculty and/or coaches, meals and other activities.
+Assist with the planning, promotion, and implementation of on‐campus visit programs for prospective transfer students.

-7.Serve on office or College committees or teams in support of activities related to the transfer admission process.
-When necessary, assist in implementing new transfer student orientation programs.
+7.Serve on office or College committees/teams in support of activities related to transfer admission and enrollment processes.
+When necessary, assist in planning, promoting, and implementing new transfer student orientation programs.

-10.Perform routine office functions such as typing, filing, scanning and copying.
+9.Perform other related duties and tasks as assigned.
+This includes routine office functions such as typing, filing, scanning, and copying.

-11.Participate in logistical activities such as carrying cartons of publications and other materials to college fairs and delivering materials to and picking up materials from the print shop, mailroom, storage areas and other locations, both on and off campus.
+10.Participate in logistical activities such as carrying cartons of publications and other materials to college fairs; deliver materials to and pick up materials from the print shop, mailroom, storage areas and other locations, both on and off campus.